Best Music Man 4-String Basses 2026

 Alright, let's talk Music Man 4-string basses.
 They've carved out a serious niche-not the budget-friendly workhorse, but that instrument you reach for when you want something with a little extra something.
 These aren't your grandpa's Fender copies; they're a statement.
 If you're tired of generic thump and craving a bass with character, keep reading, because Music Man delivers a very specific vibe.

-- • Music Man humbuckers deliver a powerful, articulate, modern tone
+- • Music Man humbucker delivers a focused, articulate tone with excellent clarity.

-- • Active preamp provides precise tonal shaping and high output
+- • Active preamp provides broad tonal shaping and a powerful, defined low-end.

-- • The all-black aesthetic might not appeal to all players
+- • The 'Jackpot' finish, while striking, might not appeal to all players.

 Music Man Stingray 4 H Special Ocean